Asbury University: Faculty and curriculum

+Graduate degrees

 Graduate degrees include: Master's in Business Administration, Graduate Education degrees, Master of Arts in Communication, Master of Arts in Digital Storytelling, Master of Arts in Instructional Design, Innovation & Leadership, Master of Fine Arts in Film/TV Production, and Master of Fine Arts in Screenwriting.

+Rankings

+Out of 136 universities, Asbury University was ranked tied for No.31 in the Regional Universities South category by U.S. News & World Report in their annual Best Colleges rankings in 2025.
+The institution was also ranked No.14 for Best Value Schools and No.36 in Best Colleges for Veterans both also out of 136 universities.

 Athletics

 The Asbury athletic teams are called the Eagles.
-The university is a member of the NCAA Division III, primarily competing as an NCAA D-III Independent under provisional/reclassifying status since the 2021–22 academic year.
+The university is a member of NCAA Division III, primarily competing as a member of the Collegiate Conference of the South after having completed a transition from the National Association of Intercollegiate Athletics (NAIA) at the end of the 2023–24 academic year.
 It is also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Mid-East Region of the Division I level.
-The Eagles previously competed in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after the 2015–16 school year) of the National Association of Intercollegiate Athletics (NAIA) from 1971–72 to 2020–21.

 Asbury competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, swimming, tennis, and track & field; while women's sports include basketball, cross country, golf, soccer, softball, swimming, tennis, track & field, and volleyball; and co-ed sports include cheerleading.
 Club sports include roundnet, disc golf, and pickleball.

-Track & field is the university's most recent varsity program and will begin competition in the 2023–24 academic year.
+Track & field is the university's most recent varsity program, having begun competition in the 2023–24 academic year.

 Move to NCAA Division III

-On March 25, 2021, Asbury announced it had been approved to begin an expedited three-year transition into NCAA Division III from the NAIA.
-During this transition it will be allowed to compete in Division III, but will not be eligible for any NCAA post-season play.
-The school also announced it would compete in post-season competitions of the NCCAA during this time of transition.
+On March 25, 2021, Asbury was approved to begin an expedited three-year transition into NCAA Division III from the NAIA.
+During the transition it was allowed to compete in Division III, but would not be eligible for any NCAA post-season play until 2024.
+The school announced it would compete in post-season competitions of the NCCAA during the transition.